Who could use a dinner idea that’s easy (like super easy), hearty, and delicious? How about the easiest lasagna recipe in the world?

 – This recipe is meatless, but you could add 1 pound of cooked ground beef, turkey, or sausage to the sauce for a heartier casserole.
 Or you could use raviolis stuffed with meat as well.

-Thank you so much, Lindsey!
-I’m so excited about this recipe because it’s so doable.
+This recipe is especially good because it’s so doable.
 It’s basically assembling ingredients in a casserole dish!
 Barely any prep at all.
-I feel like this could become a solid family reunion recipe — a great way to feed a bunch of people fast!
+I feel like this could become a solid family reunion recipe — a great way to feed a bunch of people fast.
 It really is the easiest lasagna recipe ever.